angelica-oliv/recipes/README.md

 ### AI Integration
 The app uses artificial intelligence to:
-* Generate new recipe ideas based on available ingredients
+* Generate new recipe ideas based on a name
-* Suggest modifications to existing recipes
-* Generate Pictures for given recipes

 ### Material 3 Design
 Minhas Receitas implements Material 3 design principles with:
-* Dynamic color theming that adapts to your device's wallpaper (on Android 12+)
 * Responsive layouts for different screen sizes
 * Smooth animations and transitions